 Welcome the topic as openly as you would decide what family movie to watch — and you’re a huge step closer to supporting your loved ones through any future difficulties and preventing a build up into the hugely debilitating illness depression can become.
 The WHO’s 2017 campaign “Depression: Let’s Talk” says it all.
 Often, simply talking to another human being reassures us that, just maybe, at least one person in the world is okay with us being around.

-To find local support for depression contact any hospital, the Thai department of mental health, or call 1323 for immediate support.
-Read more on the topic of mental health in Thailand for expats here.
 Also, have a look at the first part of this blog series: “Depression: When is it More than Just Teenage Angst”.